smashgg/developer-portal/docs/intro.md

 You are welcome, and encouraged, to [contribute to our documentation](https://github.com/smashgg/developer-portal).
 *Please be sure to read the [README](https://github.com/smashgg/developer-portal/blob/master/README.md) for some quick tips on contributing.*

+ ## Featuring Projects

+ We'll be posting about the awesome projects you create over on [our Projects page](/blog).
+ If you have a project using our data that you'd like to share, please contact us using the info above.